keithbuhler/keithbuhler.github.io/fun.md

 | Hi!
 Welcome to my personal site.
 I'm a husband, father, [philosopher](/), [educator](/teaching), speaker, and [writer](http://www.amazon.com/Sola-Scriptura-Dialogue-Keith-Buhler-ebook/dp/B009N27L12/ref=sr_1_9?ie=UTF8&qid=1401301911&sr=8-9&keywords=sola+scriptura).
 [The Buhler Report](/blog) is my new blog offering thoughtful dialogue on timeless philosophical ideas and recent current events.
 I discuss the fun, the serious, and the politically charged -- but I would rather discuss intelligently than agree.
 Also, I help people [read intentionally](http://www.readingintentionally.com), get to know the Oxford [Inklings](http://www.inklings.info/), practice peaceful [meditation](/meditation), or I just tell [stories.](/writings) Some of these projects are complete, but others are in development.
 (You can check out my [philosophy site](/) for my academic work.) | <img src="/img/midair.jpg" alt="Mid-air" hspace="2" width="80%"> |

-1. The Buhler Report: Thoughtful dialogue on timeless truths and current events.
-2. Reading Intentionally: How to read more books

-How to lead a discussion (video)

-Inklings Info

-Interviews with big name philosophers.

-: Ebooks, lists, and info on the Oxford Dons.

-Sola Scriptura: My Book for inquirers about Scripture, tradition, protestantism and Orthodoxy

 ----